jscherff/cmdbd/README.md

 wget https://raw.githubusercontent.com/jscherff/cmdbd/master/rpm/cmdbd.spec
 rpmbuild -bb --clean cmdbd.spec
 ```
 You will need to install the `git`, `golang`, `libusbx`, `libusbx-devel`, and `rpm-build` packages (and their dependencies) in order to perform the build.

-Once you've built the RPM, you can install it with the RPM command.
+Once you've built the RPM, you can install it with the `rpm` command.
 If you're installing the package for the first time, use the `-i` (install) flag to install the package:
 ```sh
 rpm -i ${HOME}/rpmbuild/RPMS/{arch}/cmdbd-{version}-{release}.{arch}.rpm
 ```
-If you're upgrading the package to a newer version, use the `-U` (upgrade) flag to upgrade the package:
+If you're upgrading the package to a newer version, use the `-U` (upgrade) flag:
 ```sh
 rpm -U ${HOME}/rpmbuild/RPMS/{arch}/cmdbd-{version}-{release}.{arch}.rpm
 ```